benpbolton/slack-autostatus/README.md

 ## TLDR;

-Launch a plist that checks the frontmost app/webpage every 15s, associates it with an emoji, and sends it off via Slack's status API...
+Launch a plist that checks the frontmost app/webpage every 15s, associates it with an emoji, and sends it off via Slack's status API... optionally also set Slack away/auto presence when locked

 ## Installation (in three easy steps!)

-### Slack (API and Emoji):
+### Step 1: Configure Slack (API and Emoji):

 - First things first: ensure your Slack team has the perfect emoji for apps/sites you care about.
 Slack has [great instructions here](https://get.slack.help/hc/en-us/articles/206870177-Create-custom-emoji)